simonmichael/hledger_site/src/index.md

 commodity $ 1.000,00
 ```

-Now you can check that all amounts have a valid commodity symbol:
+Now, you can check that all amounts have a valid commodity symbol:
 ```cli
 $ hledger check commodities
 $